laurabenestan/BLAST/README.md

 # BLAST tutorial to define candidate genes

-Performing an efficient BLAST on RAD-sequencing and DarTseq datasets may sometimes be tricky, i.e. knowning which file contains the sequence and ID information for RAD-seq and Dartseq librairies.
+Performing an efficient BLAST on RAD-sequencing and DarTseq datasets may sometimes be tricky.
+Indeed, knowning which file contains the sequence and ID information for RAD-seq and Dartseq librairies can be time consuming when ID names are different from vcf to fasta sequences files etc.

 ## Installing BLAST search tool on your computer

-To easily install NCBI BLAST tool, you can follow the nice tutorial done by (Eric Normendeau)[https://github.com/enormandeau/ncbi_blast_tutorial]
+To easily install NCBI BLAST tool, you can follow the nice tutorial done by (Eric Normandeau)[https://github.com/enormandeau/ncbi_blast_tutorial]

 ## RAD-sequencing libraries